File a Complaint

-The Regulatory Programs and Compliance section reviews consumer reports against licensees to determine whether DPOR is authorized to process the complaint.
-DPOR only processes reports against individuals or businesses that are subject to the laws or regulations of its regulatory boards.
+The Compliance and Investigations Division reviews consumer reports against licensees to determine whether DPOR is authorized to process the complaint.
+DPOR only processes complaints against individuals or businesses that are subject to the laws or regulations of its regulatory boards.

 DPOR and its regulatory boards CANNOT require any individual or business to refund money, correct deficiencies, or provide other personal remedies.
 In some cases, private legal action may be your only recourse to resolve a matter.
 DPOR cannot provide legal advice.